NEONScience/NEON-Data-Skills/_posts/workshops/2015-Workshops/2015-08-13-ESA-Going-On-The-Grid.md

 Spline interpolation fits a curved surface through the sample points of your dataset.
 Imagine stretching a rubber sheet across your points and glueing it to each sample point along the way.
-Unlike IDW, spline can estimate values above and below the min and max values of your sample points. thus it is good for estimating hight and low values not already represented in your data.
+Unlike IDW, spline can estimate values above and below the min and max values of your sample points.
+Thus it is good for estimating high and low values not already represented in your data.

 <figure>
     <a href="http://www.geography.hunter.cuny.edu/~jochen/GTECH361/lectures/lecture10/3Dconcepts/Spline_files/image001.gif">